US-MFG-Demo/k8s-dapr-hack/Assignment04/step-by-step.md

 Now you're ready to test the application.
 Just repeat steps 2a and 2b.

-## Step 4: Deploy to Azure Kubernetes Service
+## Step 4: Use Azure Cache for Redis as state store

-Use Azure Container Registry Tasks to have the Azure Container Registry build & store your container image.

-1. By default, Dapr sidecars run on **port 3500** when deployed to AKS.
-This means you will need to change the port numbers in the
-   TrafficControlService to **port 3500**.

-   - src/TrafficControlService/Repositories/DaprVehicleStateRepository.cs
+Now, you can also use Azure Cache for Redis instead of the default state store.
+This will require no code changes, similar to replacing *RabbitMq* with Azure Service Bus in Assignment 3 required no code changes either.

-2. Update the src/dapr/components/statestore.yaml file with the key/value pairs for your Azure Redis Cache instance.
+1. Update the `src/dapr/components/statestore.yaml` file with the key/value pairs for your Azure Redis Cache instance.
 You can find these on the Overview blade of your Azure Redis Cache instance.
 Make sure you add the **6380** port number after the host URI.

     **Example:**